One of the most difficult Italian topics for English speakers is understanding the difference between imperfetto and passato prossimo.

 While I was having a stroll, I saw Marta

 While I was reading, the phone rang

 I hope I helped you to understand the difference between imperfetto and passato prossimo.
-If you need to master or revise basic Italian grammar, have a look at my book Sos Italian grammar A1-A2.
+If you found this article useful, don’t forget to share it or to like our Facebook page.

 Original image by ROverhate